GNOME/gimp/devel-docs/HACKING.md

     https://www.kernel.org/pub/software/scm/git/docs/

-The development branches of GIMP closely follow the development branches of `babl` and `GEGL` which are considered part of the project.
+The development branches of LIGMA closely follow the development branches of `babl` and `GEGL` which are considered part of the project.
 Therefore you will also have to clone and build these repositories: